PhantomGamers/SFP/README.md

 # SFP (Formerly SteamFriendsPatcher)

-This utility allows you to apply themes and scripts to the new Steam client.
+This utility allows you to apply skins and scripts to the new Steam client.

 - [SFP (Formerly SteamFriendsPatcher)](#sfp--formerly-steamfriendspatcher-)
     * [Instructions](#instructions)